Vyral/base-template/_posts/2018-10-05-the-truth-about-open-houses.md

   listing appointments is whether or not I do open houses.
 Sometimes we do, but most of the time: we don’t.
 enclosure:
-pullquote: Open houses are a somewhat old fashioned as a regular way of doing business.
+pullquote: Open houses are a somewhat old-fashioned as a regular way of doing business.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false